-• The driver should temporarily make the directory with these files world-readable and -executable, and these files world-readable -- assuming the driver is currently in their directory 3281ab5:
+• The driver dr12 should temporarily make the directory with these files world-readable and -executable, and these files world-readable:

-chmod 755 . # notice the space and the period! chmod 644 lab5.sql lab5-out.txt cp ~ab12/328lab5/ . # notice the space and the period!
+chmod 755 . # notice the space and the period! chmod 644 lab5.sql lab5-out.txt cp $\sim dr l2/328$ lab5/ . # notice the space and the period!

-• Now the navigator can copy these into a directory of their choice -- assuming they are within the directory they want to copy into:
+• Now the navigator can copy these into a directory of their choice -- assuming the navigator is within the directory they want to copy into: